 In this article, you'll learn how list groups help you organize your subscribers in MailChimp.

 A collection of subscribers, categorized by their interests or preferences.
 A group consists of a group category and group names.

-The name of your group.
-For example, “Occupational role.”
+The tite you use to classify your group.
+For example, "Occupational role."

 Before You Start

 To make sure groups are the right choice for what you want to accomplish, first ask yourself these questions.

 Do I want to organize my list based on subscriber-provided information, such as their likes and dislikes?

 Do I want to import subscribers into categories based on information I already have, such as which list they belonged to in my previous marketing automation platform or other information from my customer relationship management (CRM) database?

 Do I need to be able to move subscribers from one category to another, like skill level or lead type?